YoungKio: Career

-YoungKio first started producing beats in 2016.
+Roukema first started producing beats in 2016.
 He began producing on the popular digital audio workstation FL Studio, which his friend gifted to him.
-YoungKio's early and current influences include producers Wheezy and TM88.
+Roukema's early and current influences include producers Wheezy and TM88.
 He later stated, "In my opinion, I became good at it pretty fast."
 He began posting his type beats on YouTube and sold leases for $30.
 With this money, he saved up to purchase a year-long membership to the beat store hosting platform BeatStars.

-In 2018, one of YoungKio's beats was leased by American rapper Lil Nas X for his song "Old Town Road".
+In 2018, one of Roukema's beats was leased by American rapper Lil Nas X for his song "Old Town Road".
 The beat sampled the 2008 Nine Inch Nails song "Ghost IV – 34".
 The song was released independently on December 3, 2018, and gained popularity on social video sharing app TikTok.
-Since the rise in popularity of "Old Town Road", YoungKio has done interviews with Forbes, GQ, and many other publications.
+Since the rise in popularity of "Old Town Road", Roukema has done interviews with Forbes, GQ, and many other publications.
 He has also flown to Los Angeles to work with producers like CashMoneyAP, and appeared in the "Old Town Road" music video.
 He has since been hired to produce beats for prominent artists like Lil Pump and Rico Nasty.